Feyerabend/ABC80/BEFORE.md

 There was several periferals that could be connected such as removable cartridge hard disk drive, modems, priters, serial and parallel interface, but also, later on, it was first with an 8" disk drive.
 But also there was software which could independently run, not only emulate different terminal protocols.
 It had its own processor, its own CPU.
 The idea from start was that a CPU could be designed such that it would be possible to have the main functions in one chip (to reduce problems with heat).
-CTC designed this chip called 1201, and went to Intel[^intel] for planning the production.
-However, after some time, CTC went ahead and made the CPU by TTL-logic in hardware.
-That was the hardware base when Datapoint 2200 when it went into production.
-At the time CTC dropped the idea of a CPU on a chip, and transferred the design to Intel.
-This happend almost concurrently with the design of Intel 4004 for Busicom and their calculator, released in 1971.[^intelf] At this time memory was the really expensive part in machines, and therefore decisions on design and production had a different focus than a decade later on.
+CTC designed this chip called 1201, and went to Intel[^intel] for planning ultimately in production.
+Also Texas Instrument was asked to compete.
+However, after some time, CTC went ahead and made the CPU by TTL-logic in hardware instead.
+They were not satified with what was delivered to them.
+TTL-logic was thus the hardware base when Datapoint 2200 first went into production.
+At the time CTC dropped the idea of a CPU on a chip, and transferred the design to Intel.[^datap] This happend almost concurrently with the design of Intel 4004 for Busicom and their calculator, released in 1971.[^intelf] At this time *memory* was the really expensive part in machines, and therefore decisions on design and production had a different focus than a decade later on.
+A CPU (or part of a CPU) on a chip would however reduce costs as well as the heat issues.

 A renewed interest in the 1201 design came up as Seiko found interest for a scientific calculator.
-An improved design tuned into Intel 8008, a microprocessor that could claim to have started the microprocessor revolution.
-But also the lineage to its processors for ordinary PCs of today in x86.
+An improved design tuned into Intel 8008, a microprocessor that could claim to have started the microprocessor/microcomputer revolution.
+But also the lineage to its processors for ordinary PCs of today in x86.[^xintel]